Skip to main content

 • Valid passport or EU national ID card

-• Smartphone with camera for VideoIdent
+• Smartphone with a camera for VideoIdent

-Full set (for traditional banks like DKB, ING, Sparkasse):
+For traditional banks (DKB, ING, Sparkasse):

 • Valid passport